spacetelescope/jwst/docs/jwst/clean_flicker_noise/main.rst

 signal, due to uncaught cosmic rays, hot pixels, etc.

-For both modes, a sigma-clipping routine is employed to find such outliers within the input image and set them to False in the mask.
+For both modes, a sigma-clipping routine is employed to find such outliers within the draft rate image and set them to False in the mask.
 All pixels with values greater than :math:`median+n\_sigma*sigma` are assumed to contain signal and are set to False in the scene mask.
 In addition, all pixels with values less than :math:`median-3.0*sigma` are assumed to be bad pixels,